2020PB/police-brutality/reports/Alabama.md

 Footage taken of a protestor in a garage after shows bruises consistent with rubber bullet rounds.

-tags: tear-gas, tear-gas-canister, rubber-bullets, shoot, protestor
+tags: tear-gas, tear-gas-canister, rubber-bullet, shoot, protestor

 id: al-huntsville-4